Cincinnati Financial Corp. (CINF). Below are some highlights from the above linked analysis:

 4. Graham Number

-CINF is trading at a premium to all four valuations above.
-The stock is trading at a 23.0% premium to its calculated fair value of $39.23.
+CINF is trading at a discount to only 3.) above.
+When also considering the NPV MMA Differential, the stock is trading at a 20.5% premium to its calculated fair value of $49.07.
 CINF did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description: